www.LinuxHowtos.org

 -

-This is the list of root certificates used for qualified certificates.
+This is the legacy method to mark root certificates as usable for

-signatures in the same way as handwritten signatures are.
-Comments
+creating legally binding signatures in the same way as handwritten

 Every time gpgsm uses a certificate for signing or verification this file will be consulted to check whether the certificate under question has ultimately been issued by one of these CAs.
 If this is the case the user will be informed that the verified signature represents a legally binding (``qualified'') signature.
 When creating a signature using such a certificate an extra prompt will be issued to let the user confirm that such a legally binding signature shall really be created.